 - Inhalation – Inhalation exposure most often occurs when gasoline is used or dispensed in an improperly ventilated area.
 Some people purposely inhale gasoline to get high.
 “Huffing” is the process of intentionally exposing oneself to the toxic vapors of gasoline.

 - Dermal Contact – Gasoline exposure can occur through skin contact as well.
-The chemicals in gasoline are readily absorbed through the skin, so prolonged skin exposure will result in an unhealthy level of gasoline exposure.
+The chemicals in gasoline are readily absorbed through the skin, so prolonged skin exposure will result in an unhealthy level of exposure.

 Gasoline Health Risks

-Gasoline exposure can result in serious health problems, even death in certain cases.
+Exposure to gasoline can result in serious health problems, even death in certain cases.
 Most exposure is only serious if it occurs in large doses, over a long period of time, or a combination of these.
 Generally, the best course of action with gasoline is to handle it carefully and limit the amount of direct contact to as little as possible.

-Long Term Health Risks of Gasoline Exposure
+Long Term Health Risks of Exposure

 - The Skin – Prolonged skin contact can dry the skin, causing cracking, irritation, and dermatitis.
 Although rare, allergic reactions have been reported.